-- Acting as a point of contact and the provision of information to the Safeguarding Children Partnership on safeguarding and child protection. - Liaising with the headteacher or principal about issues especially to do with ongoing enquiries under section 47 of the Children Act 1989 and police investigations. - Liaising with the Governing Body and the Local Authority on any deficiencies brought to the attention of the Governing Body and how these should be rectified without delay. - Management and referral of cases of suspected abuse to Specialist Services First Response Children's Duty (and/or Police where a crime may have been committed). - Referral of cases to the Channel programme (through the local police Prevent Engagement Team) where there is a radicalisation concern. - Acting as a source of support, advice and expertise within the school and liaising with staff on matters of safety and safeguarding (including online and digital safety) and when deciding whether to make a referral, by liaising with relevant agencies. - To attend and contribute to child protection conferences and other multi-agency safeguarding meetings when required.
+- Acting as a point of contact and the provision of information to the Safeguarding Children Partnership on safeguarding and child protection. - Liaising with the headteacher or principal about issues especially to do with ongoing enquiries under section 47 of the Children Act 1989 and police investigations. - Liaising with the Governing Body and the Local Authority on any deficiencies brought to the attention of the Governing Body and how these should be rectified without delay. - Management and referral of cases of suspected abuse to Specialist Services First Response Children's Duty (and/or Police where a crime may have been committed). - Referral of cases to the Channel programme (through the local police Prevent Engagement Team) where there is a radicalisation concern. - Acting as a source of support, advice and expertise within the school and liaising with staff on matters of safety and safeguarding (including online and digital safety) and when deciding whether to make a referral, by liaising with relevant agencies.

-- Being alert to the specific needs of vulnerable children, especiallythose with a social worker, special educational needs, a disability and young carers and promote their educational outcomes by sharing relevant information with teachers and leaders about welfare, safeguarding and child protection issues; - Ensuring each member of staff has access to and understands the school's safeguarding/child protection policy especially new or part-time staff who may work with different educational establishments; - Ensuring all staff have induction training covering child protection, the pupil behaviour policy, children who go missing and staff behaviour.
-Staff will be trained to recognise, record and report any concerns immediately they arise and will be provided with Part 1 of "Keeping children safe in education" and Annex A to those working directly with children;

-Keeping detailed (signed and dated), accurate and secure written records of concerns, actions and referrals;

-- Obtaining access to resources and effective training for all staff and attend refresher training courses every two years.
+- To attend and contribute to child protection conferences and other multi-agency safeguarding meetings when required. - Being alert to the specific needs of vulnerable children, especiallythose with a social worker, special educational needs, a disability and young carers and promote their educational outcomes by sharing relevant information with teachers and leaders about welfare, safeguarding and child protection issues; - Ensuring each member of staff has access to and understands the school's safeguarding/child protection policy especially new or part-time staff who may work with different educational establishments; - Ensuring all staff have induction training covering child protection, the pupil behaviour policy, children who go missing and staff behaviour.
+Staff will be trained to recognise, record and report any concerns immediately they arise and will be provided with Part 1 of "Keeping children safe in education" and Annex A to those working directly with children; - Keeping detailed (signed and dated), accurate and secure written records of concerns, actions and referrals; - Obtaining access to resources and effective training for all staff and attend refresher training courses every two years.
 Keep up to date with new developments in safeguarding by accessing briefings and journals at least annually. - Where children leave the school, ensuring their child protection file is passed to the Designated Safeguarding Lead and signed for in the new school/college as soon as possible (best practice is in a face to face meeting)- this will be in advance of the pupil arriving where specific ongoing support is required. - Maintaining and monitoring secure child protection records, including monitoring and acting upon individual concerns, patterns of concerns (e.g. children who repeatedly go missing) or complaints, in accordance with the section on "Records, Monitoring and Transfer" below.

-4. Records, Monitoring and Transfer
+4 Records, Monitoring and Transfer

 - 4.1 Well-kept records are essential to good child protection practice.
 All staff are clear about the need to record and report concerns about a child or children within the school.
-Records of concerns are written down using the CPOMS system, if Cpoms is not available ie lunchtime staff/ visitors to school they are written down on the pink form afavliable in the staffroom, signed and dated and passed immediately to the Designated Safeguarding Lead (or a Deputy).
+Records of concerns are written down using the CPOMS system, if Cpoms is not available ie lunchtime staff/ visitors to school they are written down on the pink form avaliable in the staffroom, signed and dated and passed immediately to the Designated Safeguarding Lead (or a Deputy).
 The Designated Safeguarding Lead is responsible for such records and for deciding at what point these records should be passed over to other agencies.
 The paper records are then scanned into the CPOMS system by the DSL or Deputy DSL - 4.2 Records relating to actual or alleged abuse or neglect are stored apart from normal pupil or staff records using the CPOMS system.
-Normal records sometimes have markers to show that there is sensitive material stored elsewhere if paper based.
-This is to protect individuals from accidental access to sensitive material by those who do not need to know.